wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 = Can I use the plugin with Akismet? =

 Yes.
 The AlphaOmega Captcha & Anti-Spam Filter plugin provides enhanced pre-screening of user-posted comments by employing a combination of customizable captchas and Spam Filter protection.
-You also have the option of either employing the captcha functionality alone or the Spam Filter alone.
-Regardless of your choice, the plugin can be employed with Akismet to give you added security.
+You also have the option of employing either the captcha functionality alone or the Spam Filter alone.
+Regardless of your choice, the AlphaOmega Captcha & Anti-Spam Filter plugin can be used with Akismet to give you added security.

 = How can I file a bug or give feedback? =